Christian Counseling for Children

 Teaching Your Children Safe and Healthy Ways to Use Social Media Platforms

 Parenting has always been a daunting task, but with the advent of social media platforms and hyper-connectivity changing the social landscape, parental guidelines are getting even blurrier.
 It has become imperative for parents to be vigilant regarding the challenges the younger generation faces each day online.
 Knowing the amount of time your child spends on social media According to the Centers for Disease Control and Prevention, kids ages eight to eighteen spend, on average, a whopping seven and a half hours on a screen for entertainment each day, four and a half hours of which are spent watching TV.
 Over the course of a year, that adds up to 114 full days watching a screen for fun.
+Plano Christian Counseling can help families find balance, set healthy boundaries, and cultivate meaningful, screen-free connections rooted in faith and intentional living.
 In effect, this means that children spend almost half of their waking hours each year engaged in online activities.
 Networks like TikTok, X, Snapchat, Pinterest, Instagram, WhatsApp, and Facebook are designed not only to grab your attention but also to maintain your continued interest.
 In these first few months of 2024, the American government has been up-in-arms with TikTok over its controversial new TikTok-Lite promotional incentive that seeks to reward its users with gift packs for spending more time on the site.
 That means people will be paid to spend more time online, with potentially catastrophic consequences for their mental health.
 Children spending even more time on leading social media platforms like TikTok means the problems caused by excessive use of the internet are only exacerbated.
-How social media platforms can endanger children’s well-being In this day and age, the long-held moral stance of simply forbidding kids from socially immoral places to keep them safe is no longer enough to keep them safe or protected.
-Con artists, criminals, and every form of predator are now just a click away each time your [...]
+How social media platforms can endanger children’s well-being In this day and age, the long-held moral stance of simply forbidding kids from socially immoral places to keep them safe is no longer enough to [...]

 Comments Off on Teaching Your Children Safe and Healthy Ways to Use Social Media Platforms